yuqinxue/shi-ji-framework/README.md

 ⚠️ **Important Notice**
 This repository serves as the official academic deposit and timestamp proof for the "Shi-Ji Framework" series of papers.
 - **Core Philosophy**: Based on Klein bottle topology and process philosophy.
-- **Current Status**: Non-profit, non-fame seeking.
+- **Current Status**: Non-profit.
 Purely for the preservation of ideas.

 📂 **Core Theory Files (Timestamp Locked)**
 *All filenames strictly consistent with actual storage in `00_Core_Axioms/`.
 Version numbers synchronized with latest revisions.*